Official Government Website

 potatoes

-The Prison Industry Enhancement Certification (PIE) program was created by congress in 1979 to reduce idleness in prisons & offer better opportunities to learn work skills and earn money so residents could pay restitution and other financial obligations they have.
+The Prison Industry Enhancement Certification (PIE) Program was created by Congress in 1979 to reduce idleness in prisons and offer better opportunities for skill-building and income.
+Through this program, Residents can earn money, pay restitution, and meet other financial responsibilities.

-Each Trainee in these programs contributes 5% of their gross wages to the Idaho Victims Compensation Fund as well as paying IDOC a bit for Room & Board, to help offset the cost of incarceration to the public.
+Each Trainee in these programs contributes 5% of their wages to the Idaho Victims Compensation Fund.
+They also help offset incarceration costs by paying a portion toward room and board.

 Please contact us for more information.